kellan/laughingmeme/_posts/2006-05-01-aggregating-people.md

     - social
 ---

-Maybe its just splash from Richard \[talking about it\], but I saw a bunch of twitter about \[peoplefeeds\](http://peoplefeeds.com/) today.
+Maybe its just splash from Richard [talking about it], but I saw a bunch of twitter about [peoplefeeds](http://peoplefeeds.com/) today.
 And I have the same problem I had with SuperGlu, I really don’t need help aggregating my own content, I made it, I shot it, I wrote it, I posted it.
 I got it already.
 I wish someone would build a decent DLA of **other** peoples’ content.
 If you need a spec email me and we can talk.
-Interestingly enough \[30Boxes\](http://30boxes.com), a calendar, does the best job to date that I’ve seen.
+Interestingly enough [30Boxes](http://30boxes.com), a calendar, does the best job to date that I’ve seen.
 (43\* is in a slightly different space)